morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 Configuring the scenario
 ------------------------

-There is already a completely configured builder-script in `$MORSE_DIR/morse/share/morse/examples/tutorials/tutorial-1-ros_navigation.py```.
+There is already a completely configured builder-script in ``$MORSE_DIR/morse/share/morse/examples/tutorials/tutorial-1-ros_navigation.py``.
 Open this file in MORSE by:

 ``morse run $MORSE_DIR/morse/share/morse/examples/tutorials/tutorial-1-ros_navigation.py``

-For the navigation-stack to work, you need your robot (in our example the Jido robot) equipped with the following components:
+For the navigation-stack to work, you need your robot (in our example the PR2 robot) equipped with the following components:

 #. **Pose sensor** - posts the position of the robot on a ROS topic and will be read to create the TF-tree
 #. **IMU** - posts the Velocity of the robot and will be read by ROS navigation